Amid health worries, Kim Jong Un’s role looms large

 TOKYO (AP) — New rumors about Kim Jong Un pour in daily.
 The North Korean leader is dead.
 Or he’s very ill.
-Or maybe he’s just recuperating in his luxury compound.
+Or maybe he’s just recuperating in his luxury compound, or isolating himself from the coronavirus.

-As speculation about his health builds, an underlying question looms for professional spies, outside policymakers, academics and curious news-consumers alike.
+As speculation about his health builds, an underlying question looms for professional spies, policymakers, academics and curious news consumers alike.

 What do we really know about the man who leads North Korea?